frejlarssen/Feynman/architecture.md

 ## High level

-1. Parse circuit.
-Identify internal wires.
+1. Parse input bitstring.
+2. Construct circuit of the size NUM_QUBITS, with structs and fixed size arrays.
-2. For all history $h$:
+3. For all history $h$:
     1. Multiply the amplitude of all gates, given the input and output determined by the histroy $h$.